 Establishing a constructive discharge claim requires the showing of an even more offensive and severe work environment than is needed to prove a hostile work environment.
-Berkman (ARB Feb.
-29, 2000); Brown v.
+Berkman (ARB Feb 29, 2000); Brown v.
 Kinney Shoe Corp., 237 F.3d 556, 566 (5th Cir.
 2001).
 To demonstrate that he was constructively discharged, a complainant must show that his employer created "working conditions so intolerable that a reasonable employee would feel compelled to resign."
 Williams, 376 F.3d at 480 (quoting Hasan v.
 U.S. Dep't of Labor, 298 F.3d 914, 916 (10th Cir.
 2002)); see also Talbert v.
 Washington Public Power Supply System, 1993-ERA-35 (ARB Sept.
 27, 1996).
 In other words, the working conditions were rendered so difficult, unpleasant, and unattractive that a reasonable person would have felt compelled to resign, such that the resignation is effectively involuntary.
 Johnson v.
 Old Dominion Security, 1985 CAA 3 to 5 (Sec'y May 29, 1991).
 Such an environment may be established by evidence of pattern of abuse, threats of imminent discharge, and marked lack of response by supervisors to the complainant's concerns (emphasis added).
 Taylor v.
 Hamilton Recreation and Hamilton Manpower Services, 1987 STA 13 (Sec'y Dec.
 7, 1998).

-In Hughart, the complainant submitted his resignation on a Friday afternoon after his supervisor criticized his transmission of an e-mail entitled "fraud alert" as an example of the complainant's previously demonstrated tendency to overstate and miscommunicate.
-The supervisor told the complainant that she needed to consider the complainant's employment status over the weekend and threatened to terminate him if he continued to miscommunicate, but also that she did not want to end his employment because he was a valued employee.
+In Hughart, the complainant submitted his resignation on a Friday afternoon after his supervisor criticized his sending an e-mail entitled "fraud alert" as an example of the complainant's previously demonstrated tendency to overstate and miscommunicate.
+The supervisor told the complainant that she needed to consider his employment status over the weekend and threatened to terminate him if he continued to miscommunicate, but also that she did not want to end his employment because he was a valued employee.
 At the close of the business day that Friday, the complainant submitted his resignation and his supervisor warned him to think about what he was doing.
 When the complainant learned two days later that his supervisor had accepted his resignation, he told the supervisor that "it was not her fault."
 Under all of the circumstances, the ALJ concluded that the complainant had proved that he "felt abandoned by his supervisor, misunderstood, and on the verge of being fired," but had not satisfied the standard for proving a constructive discharge.
-The outcomes of these cases may be called into question by the Supreme Court's decision in Burlington Northern & Santa Fe Ry. v.
-White, 125 S. Ct.
-2405 (2006).
+Id. at 53. outcomes of these cases may be called into question by Burlington Northern.
 See Deremer v.
 Gulfmark Offshore, Inc., 200- SOX-2 (ALJ June 29, 2007) (stating that Burlington Northern had lowered the overall standard of conduct that constitutes retaliation to be weighed under the standard that must be applied in whistleblower cases involving hostile work environment claims).